Functional-Brain-Mapping-Laboratory/ParcEdit/README.md

 ![alt text]( img/parcedit.PNG "Edit Parcellation Toolbox")

 This toolbox can be used to set all voxels belong to one or several region of interest to unknow.
-It could be useful
+It could be useful for MEG/EEG source space postionning.
 ## Installation

 To install the toolbox, clone this repository: